nilshoeller/minos/README.md

 This repository contains the implementation of my Bachelor's thesis on optimizing Function as a Service (FaaS) performance.

+It introduces a technique that benchmarks cloud instances during the function’s initialization phase, utilizing idle time (e.g., during data downloads) to assess performance.
+If an instance is too slow, the function intentionally fails and retries on a new instance.
+This ensures that execution only continues on fast-performing instances, leading to an average speedup of 5.24% and up to 8.71% on the best day.

 Below is an overview of the project structure and the most important directories to help you navigate the codebase.

 > ⚠️ **Note**: This project has been taken down and is no longer executable.